cortex-js/cortex-js.github.io/kb-compute-engine.md

 If the function does not return a value, the function signature is `(T) -> nothing`.

-If the function never returns, the function signature is `(T) -> never`.
+A function that never returns, has a signature of `(T) -> never`.

 ### Arguments

-If there is a single input argument, the parentheses can be omitted: `T1 -> T2`.

-For example, `real -> integer` is the type of functions that map real numbers to integers.
+The arguments of a function are a sequence of comma-separated types surrounded by parentheses, for example `(T1, T2, ...) -> T3`.

-If there are no input arguments, use `() -> T`.
+If there are no input arguments, the signature is `() -> T`.

-For example `() -> integer` is
-the type of functions that return an integer and have no input arguments.
+For example `() -> integer` is the type of functions that return an integer and have no input arguments.

-If there are multiple input arguments, the function signature is `(T1, T2, ...) -> T`.

 For example `(integer, integer) -> integer` is the type of functions that map two integers to an integer.